-The trustees meet 3-4 times a year to formulate policy and ensure the charitable aims of Godly Play UK are being fulfilled.
+The Trustees meet twice a year to formulate policy and ensure the charitable aims of Godly Play UK are being fulfilled.
 Additionally, trustees may serve on sub-groups in between meetings to work on specific projects.

-We currently have a vacancy for a treasurer to advise the board on strategy and ensure good financial practice is followed.
+We currently have vacancies for trustees with legal experience and with marketing expertise.
 Please contact the Chair for a discussion.

-Gill Ambrose (Chair of Trustees) worked with Rebecca Nye and a wonderful group of volunteers in 2001 to turn an unused old building into a Godly Playroom.
+Gill Ambrose (Chair of Trustees) worked with Rebecca Nye and a wonderful group of volunteers in 2001 to turn an unused old building into a Godly Play room.
 In the following few years the room was visited by hundreds of trainees as the Godly Play training strategy evolved.
 Gill trained and worked as a teacher before becoming a diocesan children’s adviser and finally an editor.
 On retirement from paid employment she took up the role of Chair for Godly Play UK.
 She is a lay minister in her parish and also edits News of Worship for Praxis, a worship training organisation.
-Married to Tom, she has two grown-up children and a little grandson.

 Anne Richards is National Adviser for the Archbishops’ Council of the Church of England on mission theology, new religious movements and alternative spiritualities.
 She works in the Mission and Public Affairs division at Church House Westminster.
 She is the convener of the Mission Theology Advisory Group.
 She is a prolific writer on theological issues, including those to do with children, and is a co-editor of Through the Eyes of a Child (CHP 2009 with Peter Privett) and Children in the Bible (SPCK 2013).
 She is married to Professor Chris Corrigan and has two sons, Jonathan and Philip.